 Flamenco shoes are a good investment if you intend to continue with flamenco, but if you prefer not to purchase shoes, you are welcome to use footwear you already have.
 A hard-soled, sturdy-heeled shoe that will not slip off while dancing is best.
 If in doubt you are welcome to wear sneakers to the first class and then see if you have something appropriate.
 Dancers MUST wear shoes in class!
 Our wood floors take a beating, so barefoot dancers may end up with splinters in their feet!

 Note: Character shoes and tap shoes are NOT acceptable permanent substitutes for flamenco shoes, so please don’t purchase them for flamenco class!
 Character shoes work temporarily but will not hold up long-term.
 We don’t allow tap shoes in our classes since they are so much louder than other students’ footwear.
 If you have any doubts, please feel free to use the red button to contact us!

 Castanets, Fans, and Shawls (Castanuelas, Abanicos, and Mantones)

-Flamencura offers dedicated castanet classes during most of the year (currently on Saturdays), as well as periodic beginner-level castanet workshops.
+Flamencura offers dedicated castanet classes during most of the year (currently on Sundays), as well as periodic beginner-level castanet workshops.
 All castanet students must bring their own castanets to class.
 Beginner-level castanets are often available for purchase in the studio, or may be purchased from various online sources.
 Castanets are NOT required for Flamencura’s regular dance classes.